-- (iii) Common participation with ENEL SpA in Kossovo's tender: In November 2006, SENCAP signed an agreement with ENEL SpA, the Italian power company, thus creating a consortium in order to commonly participate in a tender of the Ministry of Energy and Mines of Kossovo's Temporary Self Administration.
-The Ministry was seeking participation of competent private investors for the preliminary stage of the tender.
-A common expression of interest was filed by late November 2006.
-The project of the above mentioned tender consists of the following: a) construction of a new power generating station with an installed capacity up to 2,100 MW, approximately, b) development of a new lignite mine for the existing power generating stations, c) development of a new mine in order to supply new generating stations and d) upgrading of the existing power generating station.
-By late December 2006, Kossovo's Ministry of Energy and Mines announced that the consortium formed by SENCAP and ENEL SpA was among the four competitors, out of ten, pre-selected, thus will proceed to the next stage of the tender: - (iv) Participation in FYROM's tender: SENCAP has entered the preliminary phase of a tender, by FYROM's Ministry of Finance for TEC Negotino Power Station and was preselected to the next phase.
-Skopian authorities wish to privatize the existing power station with an installed capacity of 319MW as well as the construction of a new station with a minimum installed capacity of 300MW in the Negotino area. - (c) Ownership of Property: According to a study performed by an independent law firm, major matters relating to the ownership of PPC's assets, are as follows: - I. Public Power Corporation S.A. is the legal successor to all property rights of the former PPC legal entity.
+- (iv) Participation in FYROM's tender: SENCAP has entered the preliminary phase of a tender, by FYROM's Ministry of Finance for TEC Negotino Power Station and was preselected to the next phase.
+Skopian authorities wish to privatize the existing power station with an installed capacity of 319MW as well as the construction of a new station with a minimum installed capacity of 300MW in the Negotino area. - (c) Ownership of Property: According to a study performed by an independent law firm, major matters relating to the ownership of PPC's assets, are as follows: - 1.
+Public Power Corporation S.A. is the legal successor to all property rights of the former PPC legal entity.
 Its properties are for the most part held free of encumbrances.
 Although all property is legally owned, legal title in land and buildings will not be perfected and therefore title may not be enforced against third parties until the property is registered at the relevant land registry in PPC's name.
 PPC is in the process of registering this property free of charge at the relevant land registries following a simplified registration procedure.
 This process is not yet finalised. - 2.
 In a number of cases, expropriated land, as presented in the expropriation statements, differs (in quantitative terms), with what PPC considers as its property. - 3.
 Agricultural land acquired by PPC through expropriation in order to be used for the construction of hydroelectric power plants, will be transferred to the State as no charge, following a decision of PPC's Board of Directors and a related approval by the Ministry of Development, if this land is no longer necessary to PPC S.A. for the fulfilment of its purposes. - (d) Litigation and Claims: The Group is a defendant in several legal proceedings arising from its operations.
-The total amount claimed as at December 31, 2006 amounts to approximately, Euro 400.3 million, as further analysed below: - I. Claims with contractors, suppliers and other claims: A number of contractors and suppliers have raised claims against the Company, mainly for disputes in relation to the construction and operation of power plants.
+The total amount claimed as at December 31, 2006 amounts to approximately, Euro 400.3 million, as further analysed below: - 1.
+Claims with contractors, suppliers and other claims: A number of contractors and suppliers have raised claims against the Company, mainly for disputes in relation to the construction and operation of power plants.
 These claims are either pending before courts or in arbitration and mediation proceedings.
 The total amount involved is approximately Euro 246.0 million.
 In most cases the Group has raised counter claims, which are not reflected in the accounting records until the time of collection. - 2.
 Fire incidents: A number of individuals have raised claims against the Company for damages incurred as a result of alleged electricity-generated fires.
 The total amount involved is approximately Euro 38.4 million. - 3.
-Claims by employees: Employees are claiming the amount of Euro II5.9 million, for allowances and other benefits that according to the employees should have been paid by PPC. - For the above amounts the Group has established provisions, which at December 3I, 2006 totalled approximately Euro I39.5 million (note 30). - (e) Litigation with PPC Personnel Insurance Organization (PIO): Until December 31, 2006, the PPC Personnel Insurance Organization ("PPC PIO") had filed five actions in law before courts against PPC, for a total amount of Euro 83,742, aiming to: a) obtain the ownership of a building sold by PPC in 1999 for a consideration of Euro
+Claims by employees: Employees are claiming the amount of Euro 115.9 million, for allowances and other benefits that according to the employees should have been paid by PPC.

+For the above amounts the Group has established provisions, which at December 31, 2006 totalled approximately Euro 139.5 million (note 30).